timstruthoff/jup-finance/README.md

 This app attempts to implement the [double-entry bookkeeping system](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) using a relational data model.

+## Goals
+- Keep the data readable; I want to be able to analyse the SQL tables using simple tools like Excel, so I try to minimise complexity in the database schema.

 ## Limitations
 - No split-entries; It is not possible for one debit to go to multiple credits or vice versa.
 This limitation can be circumvented by using separate entries on both sides.